 Cache Response Headers

-Check cache status in response headers:
+Check cache status by examining response headers:

-const response = await openai.chat.completions.create(
+const response = await client.chat.completions.create(

 { /* your request */ },